Mikaelia/AirBnB_clone_v2/README.md

+# 0x02.
+AirBnB clone - MySQL
+In this stage of the AirBnb clone, we implement a mySQL database, along with the functionality to switch between either database or JSON file storage.
+SQLalchemy is used for interacting with the database.
+Fabric is used for application deployment.
+In addition, the testing console has been updated to allow for object creation with key/value pairs

-# Synopsis
+## Synopsis

 The Airbnb clone project emulates the functionality of [Airbnb](https://www.airbnb.com/).
-Only some features will be implemented and will be listed upon completion.
+Features will be implemented as project versions progress, and will be listed upon completion.

 * See [older version](https://github.com/Mikaelia/AirBnB_clone) of this project for personal development of console, and [web static](https://github.com/Mikaelia/AirBnB_clone/tree/master/web_static)

-## Features

 ### Command Interpreter